Amari Cooper Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 Matchup vs. Arizona

-- Cooper's 79 receiving yards in his single career matchup against the Cardinals are 15.5 more than his over/under for Sunday's game.
+- Cooper's 79 receiving yards in his lone career matchup against the Cardinals are 15.5 more than his over/under for Sunday's game.

-- Cooper caught a touchdown pass in that game against the Cardinals.
+- Cooper caught a touchdown pass in that matchup against the Cardinals.

 - Note: Cooper's stats vs. Cardinals date back to 2016.